 One of the most popular meeting spots in the whole of London, the square can count itself among the must-see attractions of any first-time visitor to the capital.

-A hub of entertainment and activity in the heart of London, Leicester Square is surrounded by theatres, cinemas, clubs, cafes and all manner of fantastic attractions that visitors will simply love.
+A hub of entertainment and activity in the heart of city, the famous Leicester Square in London is surrounded by theatres, cinemas, clubs, cafes and all manner of fantastic attractions that visitors will simply love.

 Dating back to the 18th century, the square also has a rich heritage on which to draw, with Leicester Square originally a residential area and home to some of London’s most luminary individuals, including artists William Hogarth and Joshua Reynolds.